 - Personal cooking appliances (with the exception of students moving into Frontenac, Prescott and Leeds Houses)

-The traditional move-in period for residents is from 9 a.m. on Saturday, September 2nd through to midnight of Sunday, September 3rd.
+The traditional move-in period for residents is from 9 a.m. on Saturday, September 1, through to midnight of Sunday, September 2.
 The peak periods are Saturday and Sunday, 9 a.m. to 5 p.m.
-Your move-in day is assigned to you and communicated in your residence information email sent to you in late July/early August.
+Your move-in day is assigned to you and communicated in your residence information email sent to you in late July.
 In order to make move-in as smooth as possible, we ask that you adhere to your assigned date.

-If you’re going to be living on Residence while you’re at Carleton, you’re going to be eating at the Fresh Food Company.
+If you’re going to be living on Residence while you’re at Carleton, you’re going to be eating at The Caf.
 Students living in traditional style residence will be enrolled in the All Access Meal Plan (unlimited entry into the Residence Dining Hall and $100 Dining Dollars).
 Residents living in suite style will have the additional option of the Reduced Meal Plan (seven meals per week and $450 Dining Dollars).
 Dining Dollars can be used at any University-operated dining establishment on campus.

 Are you going to be living off-campus?
 Not to worry, Dining Services has meal plans geared specifically towards off-campus students and their lifestyles.
 Visit their website for more info!